 One common explanation for racial disparities in stops and searches is that members of some racial groups may be more likely to have contraband.
 To assess this, this analysis examines how often officers recorded discovering contraband such as alcohol or stolen goods in searches of drivers in each racial group.

-- Latinx people who were searched possessed contraband less frequently than White people.
+- Latinx drivers who were searched possessed contraband less frequently than White drivers.

-- Middle Eastern or South Asian people who were searched possessed contraband less frequently than White people.
+- Middle Eastern or South Asian drivers who were searched possessed contraband less frequently than White drivers.

-When discovery rates are lower for searches of people experiencing disparities, this may indicate that officers more frequently decide to search members of this group at a lower level of suspicion.
-When discovery rates are relatively similar across racial groups, it suggests that significant racial disparities in stop and search rates cannot be justified by differences in the outcomes of those searches.
-It’s also important to note that the discovery of contraband at traffic stops is generally rare and not indicative of a serious crime.
-For details on the types of contraband most often discovered, please see “More Information” below.
+When searches of people experiencing disparities are less likely to result in the discovery of contraband, this may indicate they are being searched unproductively.
+Unproductive searches can indicate that deputies’ suspicion of illegal activity or weapons possession is less likely to be accurate for members of this group, or that deputies more frequently decide to search members of this group at a lower level of suspicion.
+When search outcomes are relatively similar across racial groups, it suggests that significant racial disparities in stop and search rates cannot be justified by differences in the outcomes of those searches.

 More information